marcoscv-work/Liferay-6.2-with-Bootstrap-3.x-theme/README.md

 This theme does not require any change in portal code, it is only a Liferay 6.2 theme.

-## Using this CSS files in a Lieray theme
+## Using these CSS files in a Lieray theme

-- If you are using new SDK based on Gulp, please, copy the CSS files to *src/css*
+- If you are using new SDK based on Gulp, please, copy CSS files to *src/css*
-- If instead you are using the normal SDK, please, copy the CSS files to *_diffs/css*
+- If instead you are using the normal SDK, please, copy CSS files to *_diffs/css*

 ![Example of this theme applied in Liferay 6.2 GA6](https://raw.githubusercontent.com/marcoscv-work/Liferay-6.2-with-Bootstrap-3.x-theme/master/Liferay_6.2_with_BS3_preview.gif)